| | Lettuce ProductionThe company's NASA SBIR research efforts determined

 in the Aeroponic system is moderate compare to that of

+conventional NFT and even the soil substrate technologies.
 Our 1998 NASA SBIR study including data, photos and

 videos is available on CD-ROM. see:

-NASA / Aeroponic Videos
+NASA / Aeroponic Videos and How to

 grow videos